lonniesams/Odin-project_landing_pages/README.md

 The Foundations Landing Page project is part of [The Odin Project](https://www.theodinproject.com/), aiming to create a simple landing page using HTML and CSS, practicing fundamental concepts such as layout structuring, styling, and positioning.

-The live preview of this project can be viewed [here](https://project1.lonniesamsjr.com).

 ## Project Structure